opentomb/OpenTomb/README.md

 1. What is this?
 2. Why it's developed?
 3. Features
+4. System requirements
-4. Supported platforms
+5. Supported platforms
-5. Configuration and autoexec files
+6. Configuration and autoexec files
-6. Installation and running
+7. Installation and running
-7. Compiling
+8. Compiling
-8. Licensing
+9. Licensing
-9. Credits
+10. Credits

 1. What is this?